 Dean Hall – Adventure Swimmer, Life Coach

 Note from Beads of Courage: We are honored to have Dean Hall as an Official Ambassador of the Beads of Courage Summer Challenge.
-You can join Dean this summer by taking part in the challenge to log 100 miles of physical activity and raise $100 by the end of summer, September 22.
+You can support the Team Beads of Courage Summer Challenge through September 22.
+Thanks for helping Dean and all our Team BOC Summer Challengers make their miles matter more as we honor brave Beads of Courage members!

-Visit Beads of Courage Summer Challenge to get started today!
+Visit the Beads of Courage Summer Challenge campaign to donate today!

 Team Beads of Courage 2022 Summer Challenge Ambassador